nodejs/node/doc/guides/writing-tests.md

 ### ES.Next features

-At the moment we only use a selected subset of ES.Next features in JavaScript code under the `lib` directory for performance considerations, but when writing tests, it is encouraged to use ES.Next features that have already landed in the ECMAScript specification.
+For performance considerations, we only use a selected subset of ES.Next features in JavaScript code in the `lib` directory.
+However, when writing tests, it is encouraged to use ES.Next features that have already landed in the ECMAScript specification.
 For example:

 * `let` and `const` over `var`
 * Template literals over string concatenation
-* Arrow functions over normal functions, if appropriate
+* Arrow functions when appropriate

 ## Naming Test Files